 “I stayed until January [of 1991] but I had handed in my resignation in October.
 I engineered the Mickey Tettleton trade [that January 11 for right-handed pitcher Jeff Robinson] before I left.”

-When Ilitch brought the club, he fired Campbell and Schembechler the day the deal was completed, and went looking for the best baseball guy he could find to reinvigorate the franchise.
+When Ilitch bought the club, he fired Campbell and Schembechler the day the deal was completed, and went looking for the best baseball guy he could find to reinvigorate the franchise.
 That guy was Bill Lajoie.

 “I almost came back,” Lajoie said.
 “I agreed to terms with Mike.
 They always kept an apartment so I had them send the rental agreement over and I signed it.”